-H4 Planning applications for the development of 1-9 dwellings on windfall sites within the settlement boundaries (as defined by Figure 1a-c) will be supported if they;
+- H3 Proposals for the residential development of windfall sites within the settlement boundaries (as defined by Figure 1a-c) will be supported where they: - provide an appropriate mix, type and design of housing to the site concerned; and - respond positively to the character and appearance of the immediate locality.

-- Provide an appropriate mix, type and design of housing, and - > are appropriate to the character of the area and will be especially supported if they meet the housing needs of the local community, in particular affordable housing for local residents, downsizers and those who work in the town.
+Development proposals which meet these requirements and which contribute towards delivering the housing needs of the local community, downsizers, those who work in the town and affordable housing will be particularly supported.

+21 Haslemere Settlement Boundaries and windfall topic paper

+Policy H4: Provide sufficient affordable housing of the right type

-Right to Buy schemes have enabled many occupants of council-owned accommodation to buy their home, taking the first steps to housing and financial security.
+- 3.19 Right to Buy schemes have enabled many occupants of council-owned accommodation to buy their home, taking the first steps to housing and financial security.
 Instead of building council-owned estates to replace depleted stocks, the nation has pursued a strategy of integrating affordable housing into open market developments.
-This avoids segregating communities but relies on commercial developers to deliver a proportion of properties priced at least 20% below market rates.

-Waverley's Local Plan Part 1 Policy AHN1 requires developments of over 11 dwellings (suburban) to make a minimum of 30% of the new homes affordable.
-Much of Haslemere's new housing, however, will be delivered by development of small urban sites (of fewer than 10 dwellings) and will potentially fall far short of delivering the affordable housing needed here.

-There is significant need throughout Waverley for affordable housing of all types, including affordable housing for rent, starter homes, discounted market sales housing and other affordable routes to home ownership such as shared ownership and rent to buy (ref Glossary pages 69 & 71).
+This avoids segregating communities but relies on commercial developers to deliver a proportion of properties priced at least 20% below market rates. - 3.20 Waverley's Local Plan Part 1 Policy AHN1 requires developments of over 11 dwellings (suburban) to make a minimum of 30% of the new homes affordable.
+Much of Haslemere's new housing, however, will be delivered by development of small urban sites (of fewer than 10 dwellings) and will potentially fall far short of delivering the affordable housing needed here. - 3.21 There is significant need throughout Waverley for affordable housing of all types, including affordable housing for rent, starter homes, discounted market sales housing and other affordable routes to home ownership such as shared ownership and rent to buy (ref Glossary).
 As of October 2020, there were 67 households on the Housing Needs Register applying from Haslemere and 16 households applying from Hindhead for an affordable home to rent.
 This does not include households waiting for a shared ownership property (part rent-part buy).
-The West Surrey Strategic Housing Market Assessment (Waverley Addendum November 2015) suggested a level of 25 affordable dwellings per year for Haslemere and notes that there is a higher need for intermediate housing.24

-Those unable to afford housing are not only those unable to work.
+The West Surrey Strategic Housing Market Assessment (Waverley Addendum November 2015) suggested a level of 25 affordable dwellings per year for Haslemere and notes that there is a higher need for intermediate housing.22 - 3.22 Those unable to afford housing are not only those unable to work.
 In this area, in particular, house prices are too high for many first-time buyers, young families and local workers.
 Genuinely affordable is a term frequently used today in relation to affordable housing.
 Genuinely affordable is generally agreed to mean that housing costs account for no more than a third of gross household income.
 With the high level of house prices in the Plan area homes priced at 20% below market value are rarely genuinely affordable.
-The Haslemere Community Land Trust Housing Survey (July 2018) provides background and evidence on this issue.
-It states that the average house is 13.9 times the average local salary of $£32,248.^{25}$ It is hoped developers will seek to provide affordable housing within the Plan area that is genuinely affordable.
-This is likely to be at discounts of 40 - 50% below market value.

-To provide a variety of housing options and to be true to the vision, integration of affordable housing within new developments is essential.
+The Haslemere Community Land Trust Housing Survey (July 2018) provides background and evidence on this issue.23 It is hoped developers will seek to provide affordable housing within the Plan area that is genuinely affordable.
+This is likely to be at discounts of 40 50% below market value. - 3.23 To provide a variety of housing options and to be true to the vision, integration of affordable housing within new developments is essential.
 Homes should be distributed throughout the developments and use the same design and building materials as the market housing so that they are indistinguishable, i.e. be 'tenure-blind'.
 They should not be hidden from view.

+$^{^{22}}$ West Surrey Strategic Housing Market Assessment (Waverley Addendum December 2015) - Table 13 page 9 and paragraph 1.13

+23 Haslemere Community Land Trust Housing Survey (July 2018).